The 5 Most Common Protein Myths

 Myth 1: Protein only comes from meat, eggs, and dairy.

 Poached chicken breasts morning, noon, and night, right?
 No, not exactly.
 Sure chicken breasts, along with all other meat and fish are great sources of protein — so are eggs, yogurt, milk, and cheese — but they aren’t your only choices.

 Nearly every food on earth contains protein, to a varying extent.
-What's most important to understand when it comes to protein sources, is that can be divided into two categories: complete and incomplete.
+What’s most important to understand when it comes to protein sources, is that they can be divided into two categories: complete and incomplete.